nmsr1196/Multi_Pass/README.md

 # Multi_Pass
+This document contains all aspects to completing this project.
+Please read before implementing.
-This will be a livable document until completion of information is done I will also supply the links
+I will also supply the links

 BELOW ARE THE NOTES FOR HOW EVERYTHING WAS USED AND METHODS TO CREATE THE MULTIPASS: